image-js/image-js-docs/docs/Getting started.md

 # Getting started

-Image-JS is a versatile and powerful TypeScript library for image processing and analysis.
+Image-JS is a versatile and powerful library written in TypeScript for image processing and analysis.
 By using JavaScript and not WebAssembly, ImageJS provides a stable library across all popular browsers, and gives a user a comprehensive set of tools and algorithms for manipulating, enhancing, and understanding images not only within Node.js but also within web-browser.

 ### Installation